The chapter describes the essential elements involved in using ICM.

 Options can have different purposes when used with different commands.
 For example, with the icm run command, the -container option provides the name for the new container being started from the specified image, whereas with the icm ps command it specifies the name of the existing deployed containers for which you want to display state information.

 For comprehensive lists of ICM commands and command-line options, see ICM Commands and Options.

 ICM uses JSON files as both input and output, as follows:

-As input, configuration files provide the information ICM needs to execute tasks, such as the types and numbers of nodes to provision.
+As input, configuration files provide the information ICM needs to execute tasks, such as the provisioning platform to use and the types and numbers of nodes to provision.
 These files are provided by the user; they can be adapted from the template provided with ICM, created manually, or produced by the output of a script or UI.

 As output, files generated by ICM describe the results of ICM’s tasks.

 When an ICM task results in the generation of new or changed data (for example, an IP address), that information is recorded in JSON format for use by subsequent tasks.
 ICM ignores all fields which it does not recognize or that do not apply to the current task, but passes these fields on to subsequent tasks, rather than generating an error.
 This behavior has the following advantages:

 Information specified during an earlier phase (such as provisioning) to be used during a later phase (such as deployment) without having to edit or maintain more than one configuration file.

 A degree of forward- and backward-compatibility among ICM versions is supported.